-Happy Babies yoga isn’t just for babies.
-Yoga is one of the best ways for stressed out moms (and dads) to take a breather, literally, while getting tight & tone before heading back to work.
+Zen & Fit yoga isn’t just for babies.
+Yoga is one of the best ways for stressed out moms (and dads and nannies) to take a breather, literally, while getting zen & fit before heading back to work.
 Learning breathing techniques and stress relaxation techniques with your baby will recharge your mind, body and spirit.
 There’s a reason why everyone’s favorite pose is child pose!

-BABY STEPS: Happy Babies yoga allows you to spend quality time with your baby in a quiet, nurturing space.
+BABY BONDING: Zen & Fit yoga allows you to spend quality time with your baby in a quiet, nurturing space.
 You will learn techniques for positive touch and communication that will help you create a stress free environment for you your baby that you can take with you into the outside world.

 TUMMY TAMERS: Baby yoga is one of the best ways to soothe tummy troubles including constipation and colic.
 While you do yoga, there are many poses you can do with your baby on their tummy.
 We have a fun, sit-up exercise that we call “kiss ups” which makes every baby smile.
 There’s even a pose called “Happy Baby” which will make you a very happy parent!

 STIMULATION/RELAXATION: Babies need constant stimulation and respond positively to new sights and sounds.
-Zooga Happy Babies yoga is the perfect way for you and your baby to relax in a nurturing environment.
+Zooga signature parent and me yoga classes are the perfect way for you and your baby to relax in a nurturing environment.
 Moving and positioning babies’ bodies gives them stimulation and change, especially for babies who cannot yet move independently.
-While mom or dad does yoga, this allows the baby to connect with their parents breathing and relax them for better sleeping patterns which means better sleep for you too!
+While doing yoga with your child, this allows your baby to connect with your breathing and help soothe them for better sleeping patterns, which means better sleep for you too!

-Prenatal yoga is probably the safest and most effective exercise for pregnant women.
-Breathing exercises, stretching and movement postures prepare expectant moms for the rigors of childbirth.
+Pre-Post Natal yoga is probably the safest and most effective exercise for pregnant women.
+Breathing exercises, stretching and movement postures prepare expectant moms for the rigors of childbirth..

 MIND BODY AWARENESS: Yoga involves a series of muscle movements that require you to be highly aware of your body and what your muscles are doing.
 This, in turn, can help you to be more aware of the changes that your body is going through when you enter pregnancy.